Matua Sauvignon Blanc shows tropical and citrus fruits with subtle herbaceous characters. It is crisp, fresh and classically Marlborough.

-The lively nose shows tropical and citrus fruits with subtle herbaceous characters.
-Its crisp fresh palate offers classic Marlborough acidity, structure and length.
+Matua Sauvignon Blanc, a testament to New Zealand’s winemaking legacy, exudes the expected varietal zing and freshness.
+The lively nose presents tropical and citrus fruits with subtle herbaceous notes, while the crisp palate delivers classic Marlborough acidity, structure, and length.